psgebeli/b2_plotter/README.md

 ## Releases

+### Version 1.0.5
+- Create example files for interactive session
+- Change massvar name to be consistent (massVar in get_purity but massvar in FOM, etc)
+- Implement dynamic range calculation in plotFom

 ### Version 1.0.4
 - Bugfix main and implement a for loop to plot multiple variables
 - Create usage details in README.md